 Events throughout the year

 Cricklepit Mill is also home to various events throughout the year.
-In 2017 we hosted a National Mills Weekend event, a wild bee family fun day and even a 'Harry Otter' themed Halloween event.
 Please check our 'What's on' pages to find out about any milling days and Cricklepit Mill events.

 Become a member and support our work